open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 From an external perspective, the Metrics SDK implements the `Meter` and `MeterProvider` interfaces described in the [Metrics API](api.md).
-From an internal perspective, the Metrics SDK encapsulates an export pipeline for metric data.
+From an internal perspective, the Metrics SDK encapsulates an export pipeline for metric data consisting of four major components.

 ![Metrics SDK Design Diagram](img/metrics-sdk.png)

-To support the export pipeline internally, the SDK itself is required to implement a top-level `Collect()` API that runs collection on one or more Accumulator(s).

 The Accumulator component is where metric events are concurrently passed to an Aggregator, and it is this component that is most